-States are aligning Medicare and Medicaid in different ways to better coordinate care delivery for people who are covered by both programs.69 The most integrated models used by states include the provider-led PACE program and the state-led demonstrations under the Financial Alignment Initiative; however, the opportunity for states to pursue a financial alignment demonstration is now closed.
-The most promising mechanism available to states at this time to better integrate the delivery of Medicaid benefits with Medicare is through D-SNP contracting, particularly for states developing a MLTSS program.

-All D-SNPs must have signed contracts with the state Medicaid agency in any state they operate that must meet minimum requirements.70 However, minimum requirements do not achieve a high level of integration or alignment, and the degree to which states can achieve integrated, aligned care through the D-SNP platform depends on state investments in D-SNP contracting and program oversight.
-States have broad discretion to add additional D-SNP requirements that can increase coordination and alignment, such as care coordination, opportunities for aligned enrollment in both Medicare and
+States are aligning Medicare and Medicaid in different ways to better coordinate care delivery for people who are covered by both programs.81 The most integrated models used by states include the provider-led PACE program and the state-led demonstrations under the Financial Alignment Initiative; however, the opportunity for states to pursue a financial alignment demonstration is now closed.
+The most promising mechanism available to states at this time to better integrate the delivery of Medicaid benefits with Medicare is through D-SNP contracting, particularly for states developing an MLTSS program.
+All D-SNPs must have signed contracts with the state Medicaid agency in any state they operate that must meet minimum requirements.82 However, minimum requirements do not achieve a high level of integration or alignment, and the degree to which states can achieve integrated, aligned care through the D-SNP platform depends on state investments in D-SNP contracting and program oversight.
+See Dual Eligible Special Needs Plans and Fully Integrated Models below.